anabrid/lucipy/docs/dev.rst

 Developer guide
 ===============

-For getting started as a developer, just follow the :ref:`installation` guide.
+For getting started as a developer, first follow the :ref:`installation` guide.

 Technical notes
 ---------------